StefanLeng/gurps-categorized-sheet/README.md

 0.5.1
 Added quick notes to others tab.
-Fixed styling of settings if dark color scheme is activ Fixed OTFs in Wepon usange notes
+Fixed styling of settings if dark color scheme is activ Fixed OTFs in wepon usage notes
 Removed splitting weapon grips on usage notes.
-This was menat to seperate usages taht uses differnt skills, but the usage notes often contain other things than the skill.
+This was meant to seperate usages that uses differnt skills, but the usage notes often contain other things than the skill.
 Grip separation by skill will have to wait for an enhnanced GGA data model.

 ## Development